 "It means a significant proportion of the population really could feel health benefits through moderate changes."

-It was in the reduction of deaths attributed to cardiovascular disease where the findings were most pronounced, with those scoring zero five times more likely to succumb than those scoring four.
+In the reduction of deaths attributed to cardiovascular disease, the findings were most pronounced, with those scoring zero five times more likely to succumb than those scoring four.

 But there was also a relationship between score and cancer deaths.

 While the primary analysis excluded people with a known disease, the researchers found that those with higher scores despite suffering from severe conditions fared better than those who scored lower.